cytoscape/cytoscape-manual/docs/Creating_Networks.md

 Import → Network from File...** or click on
 ![](_static/images/Creating_Networks/Cy3_icon_net_file_import.png)
 on the tool bar.
-Choose the correct file in the file chooser dialog and press Open.
+Choose the correct file in the file chooser dialog and press **Open**.
 Some sample network files of different types have been included in the sampleData folder in Cytoscape.

 After you choose a network file, another dialog will pop up.
 Here, you